Documentation

 Getting Started with Circuit Diagram Maker

-Open the editor in your browser — no download or account needed.
-You'll see a toolbar at the top, a component library on the left, a drawing canvas in the center, and a properties panel on the right.
-Start by dragging components from the library onto the canvas.
+Open the editor in your browser with no download or account required.
+You will see the toolbar at the top, the component library on the left, the drawing canvas in the center, and the properties panel on the right.

 2